outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - nn: the idea of 'health' as applied to neural network architecture includes:
+    - proper memory management
+      - dispose of resources as they become irrelevant, like an old memory cell that is creating problems or repairing DNA based on copy of correct version stored in memory
+      - storing useful memory efficiently, optimized for access/usage/security, protected from attacks like unauthorized overwrites from structural damage and/or a pathogen

   - current ways to lock people into/incentivize financial purchases or other resource transfers that help a business
     - contracts
     - loans